How to Prepare a Dog for a Long Car Ride

 • Plan structured breaks every 2–3 hours

-Proper conditioning before travel prevents anxiety, motion sickness, and overstimulation.
+Proper preparation helps reduce anxiety, motion sickness, and overstimulation.

 Signs Your Dog May Struggle on a Long Car Ride